Hoarding (animal behavior)

 Hoarding or caching in animal behavior is the storage of food in locations hidden from the sight of both conspecifics (animals of the same or closely related species) and members of other species.
 Most commonly, the function of hoarding or caching is to store food in times of surplus for times when food is less plentiful.
-However, there is evidence that some amount of caching or hoarding is done in order to ripen the food, called ripening caching.
+However, there is evidence that a certain amount of caching or hoarding is actually undertaken with the aim of ripening the food so stored, and this practice is thus referred to as ‘ripening caching’.
 The term hoarding is most typically used for rodents, whereas caching is more commonly used in reference to birds, but the behaviors in both animal groups are quite similar.